dry-python/returns/docs/pages/pipeline.rst

 1. It only allows to pipe up to 7 functions.
    If you need more - send a PR with the type annotations.
    Python cannot figure things out by itself.
-2. It is flexible.
+2. It is not flexible.
 Sometimes you might need more power.
    Use ``@pipeline`` in this case!

-In contrast ``flow`` does not have these problems.

 .. _pipeline: